openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 where the salt and input keying material (IKM) are defined for each key.
 The definition of EDHOC_Extract depends on the EDHOC hash algorithm selected in the cipher suite.
-The index of a PRK indicates its use or in what message protection operation it is used.

 ## Variant 1